-Converter for Media is a popular Plugin on the WordPress platform that converts images to webp format for free.
-By default, when weuse Baota Panel for website buildingthe server software is usually nginx.
-In this case, manual configuration of nginx is required to make Converter for Media work properly.
-Beginners may not understand the official documentation, so in this article, Naiba will guide you step-by-step on how to modify the nginx configuration file for your website in Baota Panel to ensure Converter for Media functions correctly.
+Converter for Media is a popular free plugin on the WordPress platform for converting images to WebP format.
+By default, when weuse Baota Panel for website buildingthe server software selected is usually nginx.
+In this case, manual configuration of nginx is required for Converter for Media to function properly.
+Beginners might find the official documentation difficult to understand, so this article by Naiba will guide you step-by-step on how to modify the nginx configuration file for your website in Baota Panel to ensure Converter for Media works correctly.

 1. Open the website settings interface in Baota Panel

-In the website list of Baota Panel, select the website you need to configure, switch to the configuration file interface, and first copy the default content locally for backup.
+In the website list within Baota Panel, select the website you need to configure, switch to the configuration file interface, and first copy the default content locally for backup.

 2. Modify the configuration file